donghekang/velox/substrait_consumer/README.txt

 2. ProjectRel:
     2.1 it first removes all fields and then produces new fields 2.2 not support binary, should use string/varchar

+3. AggregateRel:
+    3.1 The first columns in the result are the groupby keys